dwinugroho/config/packages/tsconfig/README.md

 bun install -D @dwinugroho/tsconfig
 ```

-## Configurations
+## 🚀 Configurations

-The `@dwinugroho/tsconfig` package provides two distinct configuration files: `base.json` for basic TypeScript projects and `web.json` for TypeScript projects related to websites.
+The `@dwinugroho/tsconfig` package unveils two mystical configuration files: `base.json` for fundamental TypeScript projects and `web.json` for TypeScript projects entwined with the web.

-### Basic TypeScript Project Configuration (`base.json`)
+### 🌟 Basic TypeScript Project Configuration(`base.json`)

-To configure a basic TypeScript project, create a `tsconfig.json` file in the root directory of your project and extend `base.json`:
+To weave the spell of basic TypeScript, create a `tsconfig.json` file in your project's root directory and extend `base.json`:

 ```json
 {